This post lists the many things to do in January in London, updated for 2024.

 Some of our other most popular posts include:

-If you are considering visiting many top attractions, then you should consider a tourist discount card or a bus tour combo ticket.
+If you plan to visit many top attractions, you should consider a tourist discount card or a bus tour combo ticket.

 1. Go to a Concert